Concept | Dataiku formulas#

 Background#

 Similar to what you might find in a spreadsheet tool like Excel, Dataiku has its own Formula language.
-It is a powerful expression language to perform calculations, manipulate strings, and much more.
-Formulas can be used throughout Dataiku and add power and flexibility to visual recipes.
+It’s a powerful expression language to perform calculations, manipulate strings, and much more.
+You can use Formulas throughout Dataiku, adding power and flexibility to visual recipes.

 Formula processor#